diegomarquez/abebooks/README.md

   'destinationcountry' => 'DEU'
 }

-res = req.perform(params)
+res = SWS.new(ENV['CLIENT_KEY']).perform(params)

-# After getting a response it is necessary to transform the domain of the urls returned by the api
-# from www.abebooks.com, to www.abebooks.de in this case.
 ```

+If you intend to get offer urls for a particular domain, after getting a response it is necessary to transform the domain of the urls returned by the api
+from www.abebooks.com(default), to the domain you want (www.abebooks.de in the example above).

 [1]: https://github.com/geemus/excon
 [2]: https://github.com/sferik/multi_xml